cosmos/stargate-launch/ibc_readiness_matrix.md

 **IBC Mastery Level 0**

-Know enough to filter and handle customer support for transactions other ATOMS.
+Know enough to filter and handle customer support for token blaances other than ATOMS.
 The exchange will not show non-ATOM tokens in user balances.
 An exchange receives tokens to my balance and the “sender” of the tokens is an IBC transaction that originated on another chain.
 Internal data models should be able to handle at level 0.
 ATOMs can be expected to be sent to exchanges in this manner at some point after ICS20 is fully active.

 **IBC Mastery Level 1**